aws-samples/serverless-patterns/lambda-managed-instances-cdk/README.md

-# Lambda Hello World on Lambda Managed Instances
+# Hello World on AWS Lambda Managed Instances

 This pattern demonstrates how to deploy a simple Hello World Lambda function running on Lambda Managed Instances using AWS CDK.
 Lambda Managed Instances provide predictable performance and reduced cold starts for your Lambda functions.